reanimate-school/2025-reanimate.school/content/_index.md

 # Where?

 Concordia University, at the heart of Montréal, in a conference room for the theoretical sessions and a fully-equipped, state-of-the-art computer lab. for the hands-on sessions.
 The conference room will be ER1072, located on the 10th floor of the ER building at 2155 Guy.
-The computer lab. will be located in the Hall building, in which all teaching activities take place during the year.
+The computer lab will be located in the Hall building, in which all teaching activities take place during the year.

 # When?